 Before we get into the details of installing and running Appium 2.0, it's worth mentioning some of the core goals for this next major revision of Appium:

-• Decouple the drivers!
+- Decouple the drivers!
 Appium's platform drivers (the XCUITest driver, UiAutomator2 driver, Espresso driver, etc...) have very little in common with one another.
 They really ought to be developed as independent projects that implement the same interface and can be used equivalently with the Appium server.
-With Appium 2.0, the code for these drivers will no longer be bundled with the main Appium server.
+Appium 2.0 has embraced modular architecture.
+Drivers are decoupled by design—the norm, not the exception.
+Today, all major drivers (XCUITest, UiAutomator2, Espresso, Flutter, Mac2, Windows and more) are fully supported and easy to install.
 This decreases the size of an Appium install dramatically and makes it so that you don't need to install drivers that you don't need to use.
 It also makes it possible to freely update drivers independently of Appium and of one another, so that you can get the latest changes for one driver while sticking with a known stable version of another driver, for example.

 Also check: Using Espresso with Appium

-• Create a plugin ecosystem.
+- Create a plugin ecosystem.
 In addition to drivers, it's become clear that there are a huge variety of use cases for Appium, which involve the use of special commands or special ways of altering the behavior of Appium for specific commands.
 Some good examples of this would be the Find Element by Image API or the Appium + Test AI Classifier.
 Not every automation use case requires these features, but the code and dependencies that support these features are included with every Appium install.
 It would be better to be able to install these features as independent plugins.
 And it would be even better for anyone in the world to be able to easily create Appium plugins that can implement new commands or alter the behavior of existing commands!
-Using the same model as our driver ecosystem, anyone can create plugins like these and easily share them with the world of Appium users.
+Plugins are now a powerful, stable part of Appium.
+The official catalog, images,

 Read: Appium for Mobile Testing Infrastructure Setup